 Piney Lakes Reserve playground is not fenced and there is a lake close by so you will need to keep a good eye on your children.
 The lake is lovely, with lots of ducks and birds.

 There is access to public unisex toilets, BBQs, drinking fountains, picnic seating and plenty of parking available.

 Piney Lakes Reserve is in a good location and great for a laid back afternoon, take a picnic blanket and find a shady tree, play some games on the open grass areas, take a walk or go for a bike ride or scooter around the parkland where you’ll discover a small waterfall and ponds to explore.

 555 Leach Hwy, Winthrop – enter from Murdoch drive.

-Kellie Elliott is a stay at home mum of 4 she enjoys adventuring around Perth with her children and sharing her journeys and experiences on Instagram.
+Kellie Elliott is a busy mum of four who enjoys adventuring around Perth with her children and sharing her journeys and experiences on Instagram at Perth Mum Adventures.

 Sorry, no records were found.
 Please adjust your search criteria and try again.